 - Positive feedback from women and families who have used our services

 For maternity services there are specific Risk Management Standards set by the Clinical Negligence Scheme for Trusts (CNST - Insurance) which measure the clinical quality and safety of the sevices being provided.

 We achieved Level 2 when externally assessed against CNST Maternity Risk Management - Standards in 2011 demonstrating that robust risk management processes are in place in the service, and that safe and high quality care is given.

 The service is being assessed against the Level 3 criteria (highest level that can be achieved) in 2013.

 The length of time that a consultant is present on the birth suite is in line with national guidance

 This is a programme that is being offered by Lancashire Women and Newborn Centre to pregnant parents.
 The programme consists of two audio downloads.
-These can be purchased at a cost of £5 for both downloads

 The downloads consist of information about: